zchking/docs/pages/katalon-analytics/docs/project-management-main-toolbar.md

 **Tasks**

 With Tasks, you can create, view and manage all tasks linked to multiple test cases.
 Task details consist of ID, Name, and Description.
-[More details](katalon-analytics/docs/project-management-task.html)
+[More details](katalon-analytics/docs/project-management-task.html).

 **Grid**

 With Grid, you can create and manage test plans in different execution environments.
-[More details]()
+[More details]().

 **Code Repo**

 You can upload and store your test projects for your Katalon Analyticstalon Studio test execution via TestOps Cloud and local agents.
-[More details](katalon-analytics/docs/code-repo.html)
+[More details](katalon-analytics/docs/code-repo.html).

 **Releases**

 You can build and deploy multiple releases in your software project.
 This feature is to enhance the seamless integration of Katalon Analytics with Jira.
-[More details](katalon-analytics/docs/ka-integration-jira.html)
+[More details](katalon-analytics/docs/ka-integration-jira.html).

 **Test Maintenance**

 You can view all of the test cases and test suites imported to Katalon Analytics as well as their statistics.
-[More details](katalon-analytics/docs/test-management-maintenance.html)
+[More details](katalon-analytics/docs/test-management-maintenance.html).

 **Jira Settings**